ray-project/ray/doc/source/rllib/rllib-connector.rst

         def on_policy_output(self, output: ActionConnectorDataType):
             ...

-One thing to note about AgentConnector's API is that it works on a list of observation data.
+AgentConnector operates on a list of observation data.
 The list is constructed by grouping together observations from agents that are mapped to a same policy.

 This setup is useful for certain multi-agent use cases where individual observations may need to be